mozilla/addon-sdk/packages/api-utils/docs/loader.md

 - Loaders can be used to create somewhat standardized JS environments that people doing non-browser JS are familiar with.
 - Loader provides environment for loading
-  [CommonJS style modules][CommonJS modules], which makes possible to consume [lots of interesting code](http://search.npmjs.org/) that was already developed.
+  [CommonJS style modules][CommonJS modules], which makes it possible to consume [lots of interesting code](http://search.npmjs.org/) that was already developed.
-- Loader secures each module into isolated JS sandbox and makes any capability imports explicit via calls to provided `require` function.
+- Loader secures each module into an isolated JS sandbox and makes any capability imports explicit via calls to provided `require` function.
 - Task specific loaders with restricted module access can be created.
-- Loaders provides unload hooks that may be used to undo changes made by anything loaded into it.
+- Loader provides unload hooks that may be used to undo changes made by anything loaded into it.

 ## Instantiation